 Windsor Public Library in the Col. Oliver Mather house, with creamery manager’s house in background.
 WHS collections 2008.14.5, photo by Katherine Barker Drake.

-By Bev Garvan, Historian, and Barbara Goodwin, Librarian, 2007
+By Bev Garvan, Historian, and Barbara Goodwin, Librarian, 2007 (with special thanks to Gary Buda for info on the current whereabouts of the creamery manager’s house)

 Top image: Windsor Creamery on what is now Batchelder Road, circa 1900-1912.
 Windsor Historical Society collections 2011.1.82.